ARTICLE BY MICHAEL EVANS OF SKILLZ WORLDWIDE

 The Part-Time School

 Whereas community martial arts programs tend to have no dedicated home of their own, many instructors take their classes to the next level by leasing a commercial space.
-These schools tend to be in strip malls or storefronts, and while they may only operate on a limited schedule, they have full time access to the school.
+These schools tend to be in strip malls or storefronts.
+While they may only operate on a limited schedule, they have full time access to the school.

 Part time schools tend to have one or two main instructors, but may also have a committed team of volunteer senior students who provide additional support in class.
 Because of the need to balance their regular jobs, their families, and their training, instructors for part time schools may group students of a wider range of ages or abilities in a single class.
 As with anything there are both pros and cons to this.